Secure Computer and Network Systems Modeling,

 Part I An Overview of Computer and Network Security

-1 Assets, vulnerabilities and threats of computer and network systems 3
+1 Assets, vulnerabilities and threats of computer and

 1.1 Risk assessment 3